stalwartlabs/website/docs/directory/types/sql.md

 ## Sample directory schema

-In case you need to create a new SQL database to use as a directory in Stalwart Mail Server, you may use the following SQL statements to create a basic directory:
+This section provides a sample SQL database schema that can be used as a directory server for Stalwart Mail Server.
+The schema is provided as a reference and is not intended to be used as-is.
+You will need to modify the schema to suit your needs.

+### Table schema

+The following SQL statements can be used to create the tables for the sample schema:

+#### SQLite

 ```sql
 CREATE TABLE accounts (name TEXT PRIMARY KEY, secret TEXT, description TEXT, type TEXT NOT NULL, quota INTEGER DEFAULT 0, active BOOLEAN DEFAULT 1)